 1) Wolverine DuraShock High-Performance Work Boots

-The Wolverine DuraShock High Performance work boots have a number of impressive features that make them the ideal footwear for bad knees as they have been designed to limit the stress on the knees, so the worker who is using them can keep working without lowering his performance.
+The Wolverine DuraShock High-Performance work boots have several impressive features that make them the ideal footwear for bad knees as they have been designed to limit the stress on the knees, so the worker who is using them can keep working without lowering his performance.

 Each part of the shoe appeared to have been made to reduce the strain I might have experienced during the testing period.

-First, the polyurethane midsole, which lasts longer than the EVA midsoles, soaked up shocks produced by the high-impact activities I would do at the construction site where I work at, such as walking in concrete for example.
+First, the polyurethane midsole, which lasts longer than the EVA midsoles, soaked up shocks produced by the high-impact activities I would do at the construction site where I work, such as walking in concrete for example.
 This would keep my knees safe from unnecessary stress.

-This compression pads found in the outsole of these boots.
+These compression pads are found in the outsole of these boots.